daormar/debasher/doc/design_doc_resident.md

 - Reading and writing the tags in the frontend is part of "Resident programs in the frontend" in Future work.

-# Recovery from a node failure: the writer-dies direction done, the reader-dies direction still open
+# Recovery from a node failure

-This section describes the design as built for a node cut off from a crashed peer, and what is still missing for the reverse case.
+This section describes the design of how a node that keeps running reconnects with a peer that crashed and is relaunched, in both directions of a channel.

 Policy: recovery is localized (only the downed node is relaunched), not a global rollback; a global rollback is kept as a possible future fallback for